F1 2016 Season Preview Part 2

 Channel 4 will take over from the BBC with highlights of Qualifying from 12.30-2.15pm and Race Day 1.30-4pm.

-Commentators Eddie Jordan and David Coulthard are both making the move over to C4.
+Commentators Eddie Jordan and David Coulthard are both making the move over to Channel 4 and will bed joined by other commentators making the transition.
 Unfortunately Susie Perry will not be joining the rest of the team and has moved back to superbikes commentating, she did a great job for the beeb and wish her all the best.